jasonwhite/button/docs/_docs/index.md

 permalink: /:collection/
 ---

-Brilliant Build is a very general, elegantly simple, and powerful build system.
-This document gives a high-level overview of what Brilliant Build is, what it can do, and how it works.
+Button is a very general, elegantly simple, and powerful build system.
+This document gives a high-level overview of what Button is, what it can do, and how it works.

 ## Introduction